 Ut Prosim, Latin for “That I May Serve,” is Virginia Tech’s university motto.

 The Pearsons, who live in Lavonia, Georgia, met while living on the Upper Quad as cadets.

-“Our experiences at Virginia Tech and in the Corps of Cadets helped shape us into the people we are today and laid a foundation for all of the professional and personal successes that we have had,” said Renae Pearson, who earned her bachelor’s in family and child development in 1990.
+“Our experiences at Virginia Tech and in the Corps of Cadets helped shape us into the people we are today and laid a foundation for all of the professional and personal successes that we have had,” said Renae Pearson, who in 1990 earned her bachelor’s in family and child development in what is now the Department of Human Development and Family Science.
 “We get a great deal of joy from seeing the accomplishments of today’s Hokies and are happy to be able to give back.”

 J. Pearson earned his bachelor’s in agricultural and applied economics in 1987.
 He is the founder of the private equity firm P & L Enterprises LLC.
 Earlier in his career, he founded Carry-on Trailer Inc., a manufacturer of trailers, trailer parts, and related accessories.

 “I’m happy to give to Virginia Tech because it has played such a major role in the life of my family,” J. Pearson said.
 “Tech is where my uncle, [a member of the] Class of ’50, and my sister, [a member of the] Class of ’84, went.
 It’s where I met my wife and where we learned skills and character that helped us succeed.
 It’s where our daughter, [a member of the] Class of 2018, graduated, and our son will graduate in 2020.
 It’s also where we learned what Ut Prosim means.
 And that’s the code we try to live by.”